-Flat Roof Repairs
+Flat Roof Repair

-Some of the more obvious signs of flat roof failure include:
+Other Signs of flat roof failure include:

 Flashing defects are one of the leading causes of flat roof failure.
 Flashing is most commonly metal, and it is the material that you see surrounding ventilation pipes rooftop protrusions.
 It is also used as a transitional material, which means that it connects roofing membranes to components of the structure that are not considered part of the roof (i.e., parapet walls and chimneys).
-Flashing defects usually present in the forms of cracks, broken seams and separation.
+Flashing defects usually present in the forms of cracks, broken seams, and separation.
 If it is the flashing of your system that has begun to fail, a roof fix can be easily achieved by simply replacing the malfunctioning components.

 Ponding water is a sign that your flat roof is not draining adequately.

 - The gradient of the roofing system is not sufficient enough to carry water away.

 - The drainage system is clogged with debris.

 - A proper drainage system was not installed when the existing roof was applied.

 Standing water is easily observed by anyone.
 It is the dried-up ponds that require a keen eye.
 To spot one, simply take a look at the rooftop's surface and see if you can locate any rings of dirt or residue.
 These rings of grime are what gets left behind when ponding water evaporates.
 Once you have located any areas of water retention, examine them, and see if you can find any holes or splits in the membrane.